malarkey/shared-homeland-website/src/partners.md

 ---
 layout: layouts/page.html
 metaDesc:
-title: Our partners
+title: Our partner
 permalink: /partners/

 lede: >
- <p class="alt-lede">The Shared Homeland Paradigm is a &#163;1 million UKRI-ESRC research project developed with A Land for All (ALFA), a joint Palestinian-Israeli movement.
-The project reimagines space, rights, and partnerships in Palestine-Israel.</p>
+ <p class="alt-lede">A Land for All: Two States One Homeland is a joint Israeli-Palestinian political initiative promoting a future that is not only equitable in theory but workable in practice—for both peoples.</p>

 ---